-From suits to furnishings, if you’re going for classic elegance, navy blue paired with crisp white is a smart and sophisticated look.
-But is a navy blue and white kitchen right for your home?
+From suits to furnishings, if you’re going for classic elegance, blue paired with crisp white is a smart and sophisticated look.
+But is a blue and white kitchen right for your home?
 While white kitchens are still the overwhelming choice for most homeowners, you can go bolder.
 That doesn’t mean you have to fill your kitchen with dark wall and base cabinets.
 Two-tone kitchen designs have been and continue to be popular alternatives.
 A recent HGTV article even recommends different shades of blue, further upping the trend ante.

 Mixing Dark and Light

 The amount of natural and artificial lighting you have will play a part as well.
 When incorporating darker cabinet colors, be sure to choose backsplashes, countertops and walls in lighter or neutral colors for balance.
-Lighter colors will influence how dark a navy kitchen would feel.
+Lighter colors will influence how dark a blue kitchen would feel.

 If choosing a darker cabinet color seems like too much of a commitment, try highlighting a single piece such as an island or pantry wall cabinet.